 - HPX, a C++ Standard Library for concurrency and parallelism.
 The goal of the HPX project is to create a high quality, freely available, open source implementation of ParalleX concepts for conventional and future systems by building a modular and standards conforming runtime system for SMP and distributed application environments.
-(Most recent release: v1.0, April 2017) - Kokkos implements a programming model in C++ for writing performance portable applications targeting all major HPC platforms.
+(Most recent release: v1.1.0, March 2018) - Kokkos implements a programming model in C++ for writing performance portable applications targeting all major HPC platforms.
 For that purpose it provides abstractions for both parallel execution of code and data management.
 Kokkos is designed to target complex node architectures with N-level memory hierarchies and multiple types of execution resources.
 It currently can use OpenMP, Pthreads and CUDA as backend programming models.
-(Most recent release: v2.04.04, 11 Sept 2017) - OmpSs is an effort to integrate features from the StarSs programming model developed at Barcelona Supercomputing Centre (BSC) into a single programming model.
+(Most recent release: v2.7.00, May 2018) - OmpSs is an effort to integrate features from the StarSs programming model developed at Barcelona Supercomputing Centre (BSC) into a single programming model.
 In particular, the objective is to extend OpenMP with new directives to support asynchronous parallelism and heterogeneity (devices like GPUs).
 However, it can also be understood as new directives extending other accelerator based APIs like CUDA or OpenCL.
 The OmpSs environment is built on top of BSCs Mercurium compiler and Nanos++ runtime system.
-(Most recent release: v17.06, June 2017)
+(Most recent release: v18.04, April 2018) - Charm++ is an adaptive C/C++ runtime system providing speed, scalability and dynamic load balancing.
+Programs written using this system will run unchanged on MIMD machines with or without a shared memory.
+It provides high-level mechanisms and strategies to facilitate the task of developing even highly complex parallel applications.
+In particular we highlight the recent release of Charmpy which builds on top of Charm++ but provides an Python API.
+(Most recent release: v6.8.2, October 2017 for Charm++; v0.9.0, February 2018 for CharmPy)